 What Is the Difference Between Rape and Statutory Rape?

-In a Statutory Rape case, the State only needs to prove that sexual intercourse occurred with a person under the age of 16.
-If convicted of Statutory Rape, you can be sentenced to a range of 1-20 years in prison.
+The State must prove that sexual intercourse occurred with a person under the age of 16 to convict you of Statutory Rape.
+If convicted, you can be sentenced to a range of 1-20 years in prison.

 Is it Statutory Rape if the Victim is Younger Than 16, But He or She Consented?